 (This is an opt-in listing and does not include all students in the department)

-- Melanie Chitwood is a PhD student in the Ted Cohen Lab.
-She is interested in using mathematical models to understand the transmission and prevalence of airborne infectious diseases, mainly tuberculosis and COVID-19.
-She has previously worked as a Research Associate in the Cohen Lab, where she was involved in projects in Brazil and and on COVID-19 estimates and projections.
-Ms. Chitwood received her BA from Hampshire College and her MS in Global Health and Population from the Harvard T.H.
+- Melanie H. Chitwood is a doctoral candidate in the Ted Cohen Lab.
+She is interested in using mathematical models to understand the transmission and prevalence of tuberculosis in high burden settings.
+She has previously worked as a Research Associate in the Cohen Lab, where she was involved in projects in Brazil and on COVID-19 estimates and projections.
+Melanie received her BA from Hampshire College and her MS in Global Health and Population from the Harvard T.H.
 Chan School of Public Health.

 - Mallory Ellingson, MPH, is a doctoral student in the Department of Epidemiology of Microbial diseases.
 Her research interests include vaccines and vaccine-preventable diseases, with a specific focus on improving vaccine communication and understanding vaccine acceptance and refusal.
 Prior to starting at Yale, she earned her MPH in Epidemiology at the Rollins School of Public Health at Emory University.
 She also worked as a Public Health Program Associate in the Global Health department on projects related to maternal immunization and interventions to improve vaccine uptake.